cylin577/Tomodachi-Life-Save-Editor-Web/README.md

 # Web port :
 - Open `web/index.html` (Yes, no Python server requried)
-- All processing is local in browser
+- All processing is done in browser's Javascript engine or smth like that
 - I can't access your island data even I wanted to, and I really don't want

 # Credits: